wunderfarm/wordpress-release-action/README.md

 # WF WordPress Release Action

-This action builds WF WordPress projects, uploads the zipped artifacts to an AWS S3 Bucket and triggers the app deployment on the desired AWS OpsWorks Stack.
+This action builds WF WordPress projects, uploads the zipped artifacts to an AWS S3 Bucket and triggers the app creation and deployment on the desired AWS OpsWorks Stack.

 ## Inputs

 ### `wf-webname`
 **Required** The unique name of the web.
 Default `"example2020"`.

+### `wf-client`
+**Required** The unique name of the client. (e.g. `"example2020"`)`.

 ### `aws-s3-bucket`
 **Required** The AWS S3 Bucket Name.